datastax/dsbulk/manual/README.md

   on field indices in the input: datastax-loader -c csv -s https://svr/data/export.csv -k ks1 -t table1 -m "{0=col1,1=col3}"

-* Same as last example, but specify a few contact points; note how the value is quoted: datastax-loader -c csv -s https://svr/data/export.csv -k ks1 -t table1 -m "{0=col1,1=col3}" --driver.contactPoints '["10.200.1.3","10.200.1.4"]'
+* Same as last example, but specify a few contact points; note how the value is quoted because this setting is an array of strings: datastax-loader -c csv -s https://svr/data/export.csv -k ks1 -t table1 -m "{0=col1,1=col3}" --driver.contactPoints '["10.200.1.3","10.200.1.4"]'

-* Same as last example, but with connector-name, keyspace, table, and mapping set in conf/reference.conf: datastax-loader -s https://svr/data/export.csv --driver.contactPoints '["10.200.1.3","10.200.1.4"]'
+* Same as last example, but with connector-name, keyspace, table, and mapping set in conf/application.conf: datastax-loader -s https://svr/data/export.csv --driver.contactPoints '["10.200.1.3","10.200.1.4"]'
 ```